-Raccoons are a common site in many areas – urban, suburban, and rural, but this doesn't mean that they are safe or friendly to humans.
+Raccoons are a common sight in many areas – urban, suburban, and rural, but this doesn't mean that they are safe or friendly to humans.
 In fact, raccoons can be quite dangerous if they get too close.

 Following are some tips from the Washington Department of Fish and Wildlife on safety around raccoons:

 Keeping Raccoons from Coming Too Close

 - If a raccoon approaches too closely, make yourself appear larger: stand up, shout, and wave your arms.
 If he continues to approach, throw or spray water, or even stones if needed.

 - A raccoon that is very aggressive – or too tame, or seems to be disoriented or staggers may be sick or injured.
 Do not approach the animal yourself, instead contact your local wildlife department or wildlife management professional.

 - In areas where raccoons are regularly seen, children should be warned against approaching them and told to yell a set phrase (such as "Go Away Raccoon!") if a raccoon approaches too close so that adults know they need assistance.

 - If a raccoon gets in your house, the Wildlife Department advises, "Stay calm, close surrounding interior doors, leave the room, and let the animal find its way back out through the open door, window, or pet door.
 If necessary, gently use a broom to corral the raccoon outside."
 However, you should never corner a raccoon, as that will force it to defend itself.

 Preventing Conflicts Between People and Raccoons